Variables are key–value pairs that let you reuse values across tasks.

 cron: "@hourly"

-This flow will start a task conditionally based on whether the input is provided or not:
+This flow starts a task conditionally based on whether the input is provided or not:

 yaml